jameslafa/redi_free_wifi_rails/README.md

 It is very important to have consistent data in our database.
 For example if we are not sure that each venue has a name, how can we display them on a list?
 If not every venue has geo-coordinates, how can we display them on a map?

-Rails have one of the best and easiest validation system out there.
+Rails has one of the best and easiest validation system out there.
 Your should start by reading this great guide [Active Record Validations](http://guides.rubyonrails.org/active_record_validations.html).

 #### Required fields

 We need to make sure that every venue has a name, a description and geo-coordinates (latitude + longitude).
-This means that rails will refuse to save inside a database a venue which does not have these attributes.
+This means Rails will refuse to save inside a venue which does not have these attributes.
 Thanks to this system, we are certain that every venue stored in our database is valid.

 To require this field, just one simple line needs to be added to our model Venue `app/models/venue.rb`.